How To Polish Your Car by Hand (Step-By-Step Guide)

 A clean pad leads to the best results.
 When you’re polishing, the pad will become dirty, and there will be some clear coat particles trapped inside.
 So you can’t expect good results with a dirty pad.

 It would be best if you cleaned the pad after polishing each car panel.
-For instance, when you finish polishing the hood, clean the applicator pad.
+For instance, when you finish polishing the hood, clean the buffing pad.
 The same applies to other car panels.

 The cleaning of an applicator pad is easy.
 However, if you don’t know how to do it, here’s an excellent tutorial for that, so check it out.